 Step 4: Interview

-Our Interview Week takes place in February each year.
-You will receive an invitation to an Interview Day by email, which will give you the opportunity to choose a date to attend.
+Our interviews take place between January and March each year.
+You will receive an invitation to an interview day by email, which will give you the opportunity to choose a date to attend.
 Please note that the event will include a talk and a tour, and that you will be allocated a time for your interview on arrival.

 We interview, not because it is easy or cheap, but because it is the best way of meeting young talents: talents who want to make wonderful things.
 In the interview we don't just look at work, we meet people.
 It is entirely likely that there will be a student representative involved in the interview: we trust our students and value their opinions.